Prabalsingh00y/M2_EmbSys/README.md

 ## Microcontroller
 Microcontroller   AT89S51 is used to control the process of washimg machine cycle to drive the external output devices such as Water inlet valve, water drain valve etc.

+#  Timer- The timer sets the time according to task by selecting different Operation to perform taht task like Washing ,Drying etc

-Printed Circuit Boared
+#  Printed Circuit Boared

-Water Inlet  valve
+#  Water Inlet  valve

-Timer

-Control Panel
+#  Control Panel

-Heating Element